 Gahuti Trail at Fort Mountain State Park

-Hike the 8.2-mile Gahuti Trail loop at Fort Mountain State Park near Chatsworth, exploring gorgeous overlook vistas, the cascades of a remote waterfall and backcountry campsites.
+Hike the Gahuti Trail at Fort Mountain State Park near Chatsworth, exploring gorgeous overlook vistas, the cascades of a remote waterfall and backcountry campsites.

 Fort Mountain Gahuti Trail: the hike

-The hike departs from the Cool Springs Overlook parking area (view maps and driving directions), trailing north on a short section of paved, ADA accessible path before quickly reaching the Gahuti’s first of many stunning overlooks.
-Long-range views stretch to the north and east over Fort Mountain’s lower elevations, revealing the rolling mountains of Georgia’s southern Appalachians.
+The hike departs from the Cool Springs Overlook parking area (view maps and driving directions), trailing north on a short section of paved, ADA accessible path.
+The trail quickly reaches the Cool Springs Overlook, the first of many on this adventure.
+Long-range views stretch to the north and east over the mountain’s lower elevations, revealing the rolling mountains of Georgia’s southern Appalachians.

-The trail gains elevation, crossing a gravel road and continuing to follow the regularly-spaced orange blazes marking the trail.
-The hike passes a red-blazed side trail junction at .2 miles; optionally depart here to hike the Fort Mountain Stone Wall, Overlook and Tower Trail before returning to the Gahuti Trail loop, adding two miles to this hike’s mileage.
+The trail climbs elevation, crossing a gravel road and continuing to follow the regularly-spaced orange trail blazes.
+The hike passes a junction with a red-blazed side trail at .2 miles; optionally depart here to hike the Stone Wall, Overlook and Tower Trail before returning to the Gahuti Trail loop, adding two miles to this route.

 The trail crosses a road before plunging through a young deciduous forest, switching back regularly as it descends.
-The landscape changes as the trail descends into a beautiful, tree-canopied creek valley, reaching backcountry campsite #4 at .9 mile.
-Passing the campsite, the Gahuti crosses the small, trickling Rock Creek.
-Views suddenly open trail right through tree trunks and foliage, revealing a dramatic, soaring mountain peak to the left and sweeping plains of the farmland-specked forest ahead.
+The landscape changes as the trail drops into a beautiful, tree-canopied creek valley, reaching backcountry campsite #4 at .9 mile.
+Passing the campsite, the trail crosses the small, trickling Rock Creek.
+Views suddenly open on the trail’s right side through tree trunks and foliage, revealing a dramatic, soaring mountain summit to the left, and sweeping plains of the farmland-specked forest straight ahead.

-The Gahuti trail hikes through the contours of several deep-cut channel valleys, climbing steadily, before crossing through a small peak’s coniferous forest at 1.7 miles.
-The Gahuti descends elevation departing the pine-studded peak, passing two intersections with a white-blazed side trail and crossing a small wooden bridge spanning a flowing creek at 2 miles.
+The Gahuti Trail carves through the contours of several deep-cut channel valleys, climbing steadily, before crossing through a small coniferous forest at 1.7 miles.
+The trail descends elevation from the pine-studded peak, passing two intersections with a white-blazed side trail.
+The hike crosses a small wooden bridge spanning a flowing creek at 2 miles.

-The Gahuti Trail continues its southward-bound hike, exploring the eastern stretches of Fort Mountain State Park.
-The landscape becomes rocky as the trail crosses several rocky outcrops at 2.3 miles, the hike skirting a ridge and offering occasional views between trees.
+The trail continues its southward-bound hike, exploring the eastern stretches of the park.
+The landscape becomes rocky as the trail crosses several rocky outcrops at 2.3 miles.
+The hike skirts a ridge and offers occasional views between the trees.
 Massive, rounded boulders punctuate the sides of the trail.

-The Gahuti dips elevation, crossing a wooden bridge spanning Goldmine Branch Creek at 2.4 miles.
-The hike turns right to follow the double-blazed yellow & orange trail as it descends along the multi-tiered cascades of Goldmine Branch Falls.
+The trail dips elevation at 2.4 miles, crossing a wooden bridge spanning Goldmine Branch Creek.
+The hike turns right, following the double-blazed yellow & orange trail as it descends along the multi-tiered cascades of Goldmine Branch Falls.

-The trail passes campsite #3 before crossing the confluence of several creeks in a rolling rhododendron-filled creek valley at 3.3 miles.
-The Gahuti intersects a gravel road, turning right to follow orange blazes and hiking the wide, old gravel roadbed as it continuously ascends elevation.
-The trail ventures through a field of mossy, strewn boulders at 3.7 miles before crossing a paved road, rising on a ridge through a forest of towering trees.
+The trail passes campsite #3, and then crosses the confluence of several creeks in a rolling rhododendron-filled valley at 3.3 miles.
+The trail intersects a gravel road, turning right to follow orange blazes and hiking the wide, old gravel roadbed as it ascends.
+The route ventures through a field of mossy, strewn boulders at 3.7 miles before crossing a paved road, rising on a ridge through a forest of towering trees.

-The Gahuti Trail intersects Fort Mountain’s white-blazed Goldmine Trail twice and reaches campsite #2 at 4.7 miles.
-The trail hikes to a stunning view, stretching to Chestnut Knob and the nearby, towering ridge to the south from an overlook at 5.1 miles.
+The route intersects Fort Mountain’s white-blazed Goldmine Trail twice, and then reaches campsite #2 at 4.7 miles.
+The trail catches a stunning view of Chestnut Knob and a nearby, towering ridge from an overlook at 5.1 miles.

-Departing the overlook, the trail hikes elevation gain toward the Fort Mountain Park entrance before crossing the paved entrance at 5.6 miles.
+Departing the overlook, the trail climbs to the park entrance, crossing Fort Mountain’s paved road at 5.6 miles.
 The trail winds along a ridge before plunging elevation toward Mill Creek, turning west to follow the creek’s banks through a cover of dense rhododendron.

-The trail departs Mill Creek, turning left to cross the creek via a wooden bridge at 6.5 miles, following a small side creek on the left before passing backcountry campsite #1.
-(This is our least favorite of the four sites – it’s situated nearly directly on the Gahuti Trail and offers little privacy.)
+The trail turns left to cross Mill Creek over a wooden bridge at 6.5 miles, and then follows a small side creek before passing backcountry campsite #1.
+(This is our least favorite of the four campsites on the Gahuti Trail; it’s situated nearly directly on the trail and offers little privacy.)